What Marketing Budget Should My Business Adopt to Make Us More Competitive?

 You might expect a marketing budget of around 7% if you work in healthcare.

-Consulting services usually attribute 13%.
-Finally, software platforms and technology often attribute 12% of revenue to marketing budgets.
+Consulting services usually account for 13% of revenue.
+Finally, software platforms and technology often account for 12% of revenue for marketing budgets.

 What should I spend my marketing budget on?